Political Science 3300

 expressions of ideological coherence were countered by frank

-acknowledgments of diversity and conflict--notably in Athenian drama,
+acknowledgments of diversity and conflict--notably in Athenian

-familiar with internecine strife ... .
+historically familiar with internecine strife ... .
 Yet time and

-again they managed to pull themselves out of the degenerative cycle of
+again they managed to pull themselves out of the degenerative cycle

 ...

 ...
-At the heart of the tensions that defined Athenian political life,
+At the heart of the tensions that defined Athenian political

-towards political coherence.
+'centripetal' pull towards political coherence.

 ...

 ...
-The acceptance of the tragic inevitability of conflict, loss, and
+The acceptance of the tragic inevitability of conflict, loss,

-together in the face of that tragic acceptance."
+to go on together in the face of that tragic acceptance."

 Web Site Of Interest:

-TheAncient City Of Athens: Images
+TheAncient City Of Athens:

 2. Thucydides: The